 (B) The Land Disturbance Permit application and the specific criteria therefor are available from the Engineering Division in the Department of Community Development.
 Applicants shall file a complete application and pay the application fee specified in Section 11-1-6, W.M.C., which fee is non-refundable.

-(C) If the permit is granted, prior to its issuance, the landowner shall enter into a land disturbance agreement with the City and provide a financial guarantee, unless one or both of these requirements is waived by the City Engineer for good cause.
+(C) Prior to the issuance of a Land Disturbance Permit, unless a landowner has entered into a Public or Private Improvement Agreement addressing the same, the landowner shall enter into a land disturbance agreement with the City and provide a financial guarantee for completion of the land disturbance activities, unless either or both of these requirements is waived by the City Engineer for good cause.

 8-11-6: STORMWATER MANAGEMENT PLAN: (2335 3391 3659)